forresttindall/Meshtastic-LoRa-Radio/README.md

 ---

-**Caveat:** I am not sure of the range on this device as it's highly dependent on antenna, number of devices on the mesh network and terrain.
+**Caveat:** After further testing ive found that the range is highly dependent on antenna, number of devices on the mesh network and terrain.
 I've included some antenna options for increased range.
+However when tested in a desnse forest, im only getting line of sight range.
+It will be more in flat open country however.
+The LoRa frequencies apprears to just be limited in power and range.

 ---